86Box/docs/hardware/diskimages.rst

 2. `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_ data within the image;
 3. If all else fails, a guess is made based on the image file's size.

 The BIOS Parameter Block detection method may behave incorrectly with non-DOS floppy disks.
 Installation floppies for UNIX and Linux are common examples of non-DOS disks.
-Disabling :ref:`Check BPB <settings/floppycdrom:Floppy drives>` is strongly recommended for accessing these, as an inaccurate BPB detection may result in read errors, data corruption and other issues.
+Disabling :ref:`Check BPB <settings/floppycdrom:Floppy drives>` is strongly recommended when accessing these, as an inaccurate BPB detection may result in read errors, data corruption and other issues.

 .. note:: When using a **Raw** image of a non-DOS floppy with Check BPB disabled, make sure the image file is not truncated (smaller than its media size), otherwise incorrect behavior may still occur.